d-laub/med263_wi22_metagenomics_tutorial/tutorial.md

 ## Step 1: Import

-The first thing we do is call `qiime tools import` which imports 16S FASTQ reads from the sequencing experiment into QIIME 2 and generates a `.qza` file, short for QIIME Zipped Artifact.
+The first thing we do is call `qiime tools import` which imports 16S rRNA FASTQ reads from the sequencing experiment into QIIME 2 and generates a `.qza` file, short for QIIME Zipped Artifact.

 ```bash
 # Import Data as a QIIME 2 artifact